JustDr00py/LoRaDepo/LoRaDB-manager/QUICKSTART.md

 ### "Templates not found"
 - Make sure you're in the correct directory
-- Check that LoRaDB and LoRaDB-UI directories exist
+- Check that LoRaDB directory exists

 ## Daily Usage